-Assistant Professor at the University of Victoria's (UVic) Department of Geography, Sophia's research is focused on the geography of natural resource governance.
+Assistant Professor at the University of Victoria's (UVic) Department of Geography, Sophia's (she/her) research is focused on the geography of natural resource governance.
 In particular, she studies the political geography of natural resources governance with special interest in how global food systems impact people and ecosystems.
 She is especially interested in understanding how the chocolate and cocoa industry can reduce its deforestation footprint while fostering sustainable land management practices such as agroforestry.

 Her transdisciplinary approach to research is grounded in collaboration with policy makers, business, and civil society, with the aim to create practice-based and policy-relevant knowledge.
 Since 2010, her work has placed her at the intersection between science and environmental policy.
 She regularly advises governments, development organizations, business, and communities on land-use strategy and climate change, finance, agriculture, and business solutions to sustainability.
 Her geographic focus is global, with projects spanning Africa, the Pacific, and South/Central America.

 For more detailed information, my CV is available here.

 Lucy (she/her) is a University of Victoria Aspiration 2030 Postdoctoral Fellow cross-appointed to Geography and Political Science.
 Lucy has previously worked for the International Development Research Centre (IDRC) of Canada with the Food, Environment and Health team.
 She completed her dissertation in September 2022, which analyzed the role of corporate power in the policy process undertaken by the Caribbean Community (CARICOM) to implement Front-of-Pack Warning Labels on processed food items.
 She works at the intersections of international political economy, development studies and food studies, using a deeply historical approach to help explain why food systems are so deeply entrenched and resist required transformation for people and planet.